PanosK92/SpartanEngine/readme.md

 - Wide file format support: 10+ for fonts, 20+ for audio, 30+ for images, and 40+ for models.

 # Wiki
 The [wiki](https://github.com/PanosK92/SpartanEngine/wiki/Wiki) can answer most of your questions, here are some of it's contents:
 - [Compiling](https://github.com/PanosK92/SpartanEngine/wiki/Compiling)
 - [Contributing](https://github.com/PanosK92/SpartanEngine/blob/master/contributing.md)
 - [Perks of a contributor](https://github.com/PanosK92/SpartanEngine/wiki/Perks-of-a-contributor)

 If you are looking for what to do, read the contributing page.
-My AI replica, [Panos](https://chat.openai.com/g/g-etpaCChzi-spartan), can also answer most of your questions.
+Remember, my AI replica [Panos](https://chat.openai.com/g/g-etpaCChzi-spartan) can also answer your questions.

 # Interesting facts
 - This engine started as a way to enrich my portfolio while I was a university student, circa 2015.